What is EVOO & How Does It Compare To Other Olive Oil Grades

 The monounsaturated fat content of that tablespoon is 73 percent, with oleic acid predominant.
 Monounsaturated fat is a healthy type of fat that’s also naturally found in nuts and avocados.
 Consuming monounsaturated fats as part of a nutritious diet could lead to less body inflammation, a lowered risk of getting heart disease, and weight loss.

 Of course, olive oil does contain saturated fats, even EVOO.
-As a dietary fat, saturated fat is not heathy for you.
+As a dietary fat, saturated fat is not healthy for you.
 Oils tend to have a good amount of saturated fat, as does red meat, cheese, and butter.
-In that tablespoon serving of EVOO, there’s 14 percent of saturated fat.
-That’s why it’s recommended you don’t overdo it.
+In that tablespoon serving of EVOO, there’s 14 percent saturated fat.
+That’s why it’s recommended not to overdo it.

 EVOO Contains Lots of Antioxidants